 Have the fruit, rum, wine and orange juice well chilled.
 Place sliced fruit in a large glass pitcher.
 Pour in the rum and sugar.
 Chill in refrigerator for two hours to develop the flavors.
 When ready to serve, crush the fruit lightly with a wooden spoon and stir in the wine and orange juice.
 Adjust sweetness to taste.

 8 pears (usually Martin Sec pear from Cuneo, Italy: small, hard and crisp, sweet and aromatic in taste)

 Wash the pears and put them in a pan small enough that they stay upright.
 Add cloves, cinnamon, grounded orange peel and sugar (optionally, you can stick some of the cloves in the pears).

 Add wine on the pears and cook covered for 30-35 minutes (a fork should penetrate the pear easily).

 Take out the pears (pulling them out by the petiole) and place them in a bowl to cool.
 Optionally, you can fish out the cinnamon stick, too.

 Simmer the liquid until is thick and jelly, then topple it on the pears and let it cool.

 The Pere Gilipà can be served either lukewarm or cold.

-The Vin Brûlé is a delicious and aromatic beverage that is served warm; it’s made with Rosso della Valle, spices, citrus and sugar, it’s strengthening, warming and cleansing, this is why it’s used as a cure to the cold, especially on the Alps.
+The Vin Brûlé is a delicious and aromatic beverage that is served warm; it’s made with Rosso Della Valle, spices, citrus and sugar.
+It’s strengthening, warming and cleansing, which is why it’s used as a cure to the cold, especially on the Alps.

 1 star anise